Millions of voters will cast ballots in November in unconstitutionally gerrymandered districts

 The Supreme Court’s decision to end the preclearance process exacerbates the problem.
 In 2016, after three years of litigation, a federal district court struck down North Carolina’s congressional map for illegally using race to pack African Americans into two bizarrely shaped districts.
 In response, the Republican-controlled legislature used partisan data to draw a new map that maintained the same electoral advantage as the first map.
 Earlier this month, a federal court struck down that map as an unconstitutional partisan gerrymander and ordered the legislature to draw yet another map.
 Instead, the legislature appealed to the Supreme Court, which promptly halted the process of drawing up a new map.
 This unconstitutional map—which Hasen says may not have gotten federal approval under preclearance—is now the most likely map to be used in 2018.

 Texas is an even starker example of what could happen in the next round of redistricting without preclearance.
 At the beginning of the decade, Texas was allotted four new congressional districts based on tremendous population growth.
-Though 89 percent of new residents were minorities, the state’s 2011 map denied African Americans and Latinos a single additional seat.
-Under preclearance, the court blocked it, and Texas has operated since then under the less extreme version of this map.
+Though 89 percent of new residents were minorities, who vote overwhelmingly Democratic, three of the four new districts created by the state’s 2011 map elected white Republicans.
+Under preclearance, the court blocked the map, and Texas has operated since then under the less extreme version of it.
 “In a world where we didn’t have [preclearance] in 2011, Texas would have been able to enact this really aggressive plan and it wouldn’t have been blocked,” says Li.
 “It’s likely that map would still be in effect today.
 And that’s really sobering because in the next round of redistricting, there won’t be [preclearance] and maps like Texas’ 2011 congressional map, which was blocked, won’t be blocked.”

 Ultimately, the Supreme Court has created a system that rewards legislators who gerrymander.
 If the party in power wants to gerrymander the districts, there is no downside to drawing an aggressive gerrymander.
 “You see what you can get away with, and even if the maps ultimately get struck down, you may get a free election or two or three or even four out of it,” says Li.
 And when a map is invalidated, thanks to Supreme Court precedent going back to the 1970s, the task of redrawing it falls to the legislature.
 The result is a situation like the one in North Carolina, where Republican legislators—who enjoy a large majority thanks in part to a state legislative map that has been ruled an unconstitutional racial gerrymander—drew an illegal map that remained in place for two election cycles.
 When it got thrown out, they had the opportunity to redraw it, this time using partisan rather than racial data, and restart the entire process.